-As of the Date of this Prospectus, the Polish main reference rate is 5.75 per cent.
+As of the Date of this Prospectus, the Polish main reference rate is 6.75 per cent.
 According to the Polish Banking Association (in Polish: Związek Banków Polskich), the interest rate on the vast majority of mortgage loans is a floating interest rate, being the sum of WIBOR and an applicable margin.
 WIBOR reflects the changes in the main reference rate so the reference rate increase led to an increase of interest rates under the mortgage loans.

-To alleviate the effect the increased interest have on the financial condition of households, the Polish parliament adopted the Act on Crowdfunding and Supporting Borrowers of 7 July 2022 (in Polish: Ustawa o finansowaniu społecznościowym dla przedsięwzięć gospodarczych i pomocy kredytobiorcom, the "Act on Supporting Borrowers") which came into force on 29 July 2022.
+To alleviate the effect the increased interest have on the financial condition of households, the Polish parliament adopted the Act on Crowdfunding and Supporting Borrowers (in Polish: Ustawa o finansowaniu społecznościowym dla przedsięwzięć gospodarczych i pomocy kredytobiorcom, the "Act on Supporting Borrowers") which came into force on 29 July 2022.

 Under the Act on Supporting Borrowers, a borrower under a mortgage loan denominated in PLN, who is a consumer may suspend the repayment of one loan agreement which was provided to finance its own housing needs.
-The suspension period was two months in the period from 1 August 2022 to 30 September 2022, another two months in the period from 1 October 2022 to 31 December 2022, one month in each calendar quarter from 1 January 2023 to 31 December 2023.
+The suspension period was two months in the period from 1 August 2022 to 30 September 2022, another two months in the period from 1 October 2022 to 31 December 2022 and one month in each calendar quarter from 1 January 2023 to 31 December 2023.

 During the suspension period, the borrower does not have to make any payments due to the lender under the loan agreement (including interest, principal amount and fee), except for payments of the insurance premiums linked to the loan agreement.
 The suspension is effective automatically upon the delivery of the application to the lender.
 The maturity of the loan is extended by the duration of the suspension period.
 The lender cannot charge interest and fees, other than the insurance premiums linked to the loan agreement, during the suspension period.
 The right to request a suspension applies to loan agreements entered into before 1 July 2022, provided that the maturity date of the loan falls after 1 January 2023.

-In connection with the above, the Bank initially estimated the maximum adjustment determined as the difference between the present value of estimated cash flows from loan agreements taking into account the suspension of instalment repayments and the present gross carrying amount of the loan portfolio.
+In connection with the above, the Bank estimated the maximum adjustment determined as the difference between the present value of estimated cash flows from loan agreements taking into account the suspension of instalment repayments and the present gross carrying amount of the loan portfolio.
 When calculating the maximum loss, it was assumed that all customers having active loan agreements with the Bank would apply for suspension of the repayment to the full extent (i.e., for 8 months).
 In such a case, the estimated adjustment would amount to approximately PLN 1,060 million.

 In order to determine the share of agreements in the case of which customers will apply for suspension of the repayment within the Group, a behavioural model was developed, based on which it was estimated that 63% of the Bank's customers would take advantage of the repayment suspension.
 Consequently, the adjustment recognized amounted to PLN 668 million.
+The final impact of the "credit vacation" option on the Bank's financial results will depend, inter alia, on the number of customers who will take advantage of this option and the number and date of instalments suspended by each of these customers, as well as the potential further extension of the "credit vacation" option.